 - Another adult owner meets the citizenship criteria described in the table above; or - The parent or guardian of a minor child who is a U.S. citizen, non-citizen national, or a qualified alien applies for assistance on behalf of the child, as long as they live in the same household.
-The parent or legal guardian must register as the coapplicant.
+The parent or legal guardian must register as the Co-Applicant.

-As part of the Program application, all applicants must submit documentation to prove their citizenship.
+As part of the Program application, all Applicants must submit documentation to prove their citizenship.
 This documentation may include, but is not limited to, the following:

 - Passport;

-- Birth Certificate:
+- Birth Certificate;

-- Certificate of Naturalization:
+- Certificate of Naturalization;

 - Certificate of Citizenship; or

-- Permanent Resident Card ("green card").
+- Permanent Resident Card ("Green card").

-If the Applicant is unable to provide any of the documents listed above, on a case-by-case basis, the CEWRI Program will accept -as proof of citizenship or legal presence-documentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility Under Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 published by the United States Department of Justice, Federal Register Vol. 62, No. 221 (November 17, 1997), 62 FR 61344.
+If the Applicant is unable to provide any of the documents listed above, the Program on a case by case basis, the CEWRI Program will accept on a case by case -as proof of citizenship or legal presence-documentation listed in the Interim Guidance on Verification of Citizenship, Qualified Alien Status and Eligibility Under Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) published by the United States Department of Justice, Federal Register Vol. 62, No. 221 (November 17, 1997), 62 FR 61344.